 How to import area & line markers

-To add areas (like settlement boundaries) & lines (like subway lines) to Datawrapper Locator maps, you need to import a GeoJSON.
+To add areas (like settlement boundaries) and lines (like subway lines) to Datawrapper Locator maps, you need to import a GeoJSON.
 To do so, turn on the switch in step 1: Add markers:

 There you have the option to upload a valid GeoJSON.
-You can also copy and paste a GeoJSON in the text area at the bottom.
+You can also copy and paste a GeoJSON into the text area at the bottom.